woodser/monero-java/README2.md

 1. Build boost for your system
 2. Copy boost_system.a, boost_thread.a, and boost_chrono.a into src/main/cpp/build/boost/lib
 3. `export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_66.jdk/Contents/Home/` (change as appropriate)
-4. Build libmonero dynamic library in src/main/cpp/build/: `cd src/main/cpp && ./bin/build-libmonero.sh`
+4. Build libmonero.dylib to src/main/cpp/build/: `cd src/main/cpp && ./bin/build-libmonero.sh`
-5. Run TestMoneroCppUtils.java JUnit tests verify the dynamic library is working
+5. Run TestMoneroCppUtils.java JUnit tests verify the dynamic library is working with Java JNI

-Note: for convenience, a dynamic library built for MacOSX is included with the project's source code.  **This executable is suitable for development and testing only and should be re-built from source to verify its integrity and trusthworthiness for any other purpose.** (TODO: remove pre-built library?)
+Note: for convenience, a pre-built library for MacOSX is included with the project's source code.  **This executable is suitable for development and testing only and should be re-built from source to verify its integrity for any other purpose.** (TODO: remove pre-built library?)

 ## Project Goals

 - Expose a Monero daemon and wallet in Java using Monero Core RPC.
-- Expose a Monero wallet in Java by JNI binding to Monero Core's wallet in C++.
+- Expose a Monero wallet in Java by binding to Monero Core's wallet in C++.
 - Expose a Monero wallet in Java backed by a MyMonero-compatible endpoint which shares the view key with a 3rd party to scan the blockchain.
-- Offer consistent terminology and APIs for Monero's developer ecosystem
+- Offer consistent terminology and APIs for Monero's developer ecosystem with a working reference implementation.

 ## License